Anderson v. City of Hermosa Beach: Legal questions

-U.S. Court of Appeals for the Ninth Circuit Majority Opinion
+U.S. Court of Appeals for the Ninth Circuit majority opinion

-Tattooing as Purely Expressive Activity
+Tattooing as purely expressive activity

 The court claimed in Anderson v.
 City of Hermosa Beach that tattoos, tattooing, and the business of tattooing are considered pure speech.
 In creating a tattoo, the court held that both the tattoo artist and client are participating in expressive activity.
 Both parties collaborate and contribute to the artistic vision of the final product.

 In Anderson v.
 City of Hermosa Beach, the Court states that the Supreme Court of the United States has consistently held that First Amendment protections encompass more expression than spoken and written words.
 Tattoos are composed of words, symbols, and images that are meant to convey a variety of messages to both the artist, the client, and the audience who may later view the tattoo.
 Therefore, the Court held that tattoos are entitled to full First Amendment protection.

 The Court also held that the business of tattooing does not affect whether or not the process of tattooing is free expression.
 The sale of artwork does not remove the expressive content from being protected by the First Amendment.
 This protection does not become diminished as the artwork is sold.
 The Court noted that the sale of the tattoo is intertwined with the process of tattooing and the tattoo itself.
 The business of tattooing is therefore pure expressive activity that is entitled to full protection under the First Amendment.

 The court found that tattooing is similar to writing or painting.
 Writing and painting are considered pure speech.
 Therefore, the process of tattooing should be considered pure speech rather than conduct that can contain expressive elements.
-With activities such as writing, painting, and tattooing, the court notes that the processes of creation are “inextricably intertwined” with the final products.
+With activities such as writing, painting, and tattooing, the court notes that the processes of creation are "inextricably intertwined" with the final products.
 Both the tattoo and the process of tattooing must be afforded First Amendment protection.
 The process of creation cannot be distinctly separated from the final product.
 The court notes that a tattoo cannot be created without the conduct of placing a needle beneath a client's skin just as the Declaration of Independence could not have been created without the process of placing a quill on paper.
 The court holds that the process of tattooing and the tattoo itself are so intertwined that the restriction of tattooing effectively restricts the ability to obtain a tattoo and display constitutionally protected expression.

 The court states that the process of tattooing may place a client's safety at risk.
 However, a form of speech cannot lose First Amendment protection based on the surface on which the expression is applied.
 The court notes that the governmental interest in keeping the public safe may enable the city of Hermosa Beach to regulate the process of tattooing.
 However, a complete ban on the process of tattooing cannot be permitted.